Green Class

 The Occupational Therapist (OT) assesses the needs of each child and writes programmes for the first term, which are implemented by staff.
 The OT also provides advice for parents.

-The Educational Psychologist (EP) assesses the children each term and produces reports.
+The Educational Psychologist (EP) observes the children and supports the Educational Health Care Needs Assessment Request.

 How will I know what my child is doing and how well they are doing?

-How do I communicate with SCCN on a day-to-day basis?
+How do I communicate with Surbiton Hill Nursery on a day-to-day basis?

 For those parents who collect/drop-off their child there is the opportunity to speak with staff at the beginning or end of the session.
 If this is not possible then communication can take place via email.